 The SBA 7(a) Loan program is by far the most common due to the flexibility around how proceeds can be used.
 The following chart breaks down the key factors you need to know about each SBA franchise loan option available:

-Is My Franchise Eligible for SBA Franchise Financing?
+Is My Franchise Eligible for SBA Franchise Loans?